nexusstar/SoftUni/Cplusplus/week_four/extra/README.md

 ### `const` Member functions

-Function promisess not to modify the invoking object.
+Function promises not to modify the invoking object.

 ### Operator overloading